tooevangelist/flexible-jekyll/_posts/events-list.md

-## These is the program for Devrel Events Online Season 1:
+## Below is the program for Devrel Events Online Season 1:

 July 22
 * Viktor Gamov, Developer Advocate at Confluent - I’m not a YouTuber; come and learn how you can be one, or die trying